MORPHINE

 Side Effects of MORPHINE

-• The feeling of very intensive happiness and wellbeing (euphoria)
+- The feeling of very intense happiness and well-being (euphoria)

 In-Depth Precautions and Warning